Welcome back to the Real Redemptions series, wanderlusters! Believe us, we’ve got quite a round-up of points redemptions for you this time!

 So how did he earn enough points for this trip?

 As mentioned previously, this trip was a long time in the making!
-Zach & his dad were lucky enough to get targeted each for a 150k sign-up bonus on The Business Platinum® Card from American Express OPEN.
-Additionally, his parents were able to get a 100k sign-up bonus each on The Chase Sapphire Reserve Card.
+Zach and his dad were lucky enough to get targeted each for a 150,000 welcome bonus on the Business Platinum Card® from American Express.
+Additionally, his parents were able to get a 100,000 sign-up bonus each on The Chase Sapphire Reserve®.